-All my sessions are virtual.
-This allows me to work with clients located anywhere in Florida, Maine, and Massachusetts from the comfort of their own space.
-Most people choose to have sessions from their home, but some do it from their offices or even in their cars.
+All my sessions are via video.
+This allows me to work with clients located anywhere in Florida, Maine, and Massachusetts from the comfort of their own familiar space.
+Most people choose to have sessions from their home, but some do it from their offices, or even in their cars.
 It’s all about what works for you and where you feel most comfortable opening up.

 My Therapy Focus